 Sand Rivers Selous also offers guest the chance to go on game drives, fishing, boat cruises, walking safaris, and fly camping.
 Fly camping is their signature experience which we recommend for anyone that wants to go camping in Africa in comfort.

-Sleeping With Hyenas
+Flycamping and Sleeping With Hyenas

 The most unique way to experience the bush at Sand Rivers Selous is to immerse yourself in it.
 Their Flycamping experience is a surreal night under the stars.
 Guest arrive after an evening game drive to find a bed and camp prepared on the banks of one of the reserves many lakes.

 When we made our way into camp we found a fully prepared camp with a hot shower, long drop toilet, bar, fire, and our bed under a mosquito net.
 It didn’t take us long to make our way to the fire with a gin and tonic in hand to relax.
 All while the staff were busy preparing our candlelit dinner table and fire prepared dinner.

 After dinner and a hot bucket shower underneath the stars we settled back down around the fire to listen to the sounds of the bush.
 A few cracking twigs behind us revealed a curious hyena 15 meters away at our dinner table and grunts let us know that there were hippos only 30 meters ahead of us.

 It was only an hour later as we made our way to bed we came face to face with another hyena walking into camp.
 Close encounters like these is what makes flycamping so special.